EdgeSAM: Prompt-In-the-Loop Distillation for SAM: Related Work

-\textbf{Knowledge Distillation in Detection and Segmentation.} The majority of research in knowledge distillation has been centered on classification tasks~\cite{hinton2015distilling,guan2020differentiable,xie2020self,yuan2020revisiting,zhang2020distilling}.
-Several studies~\cite{xie2018improving,liu2019structured,shu2021channel,wang2020intra,zhang2020improve,wang2019distilling} have applied knowledge distillation techniques to dense prediction tasks like semantic segmentation and object detection.
+\textbf{Knowledge Distillation in Detection and Segmentation.} The majority of research in knowledge distillation has been centered on classification tasks~\citep{hinton2015distilling,guan2020differentiable,xie2020self,yuan2020revisiting,zhang2020distilling}.
+Several studies~\citep{xie2018improving,liu2019structured,shu2021channel,wang2020intra,zhang2020improve,wang2019distilling} have applied knowledge distillation techniques to dense prediction tasks like semantic segmentation and object detection.
 Common approaches in these works involve leveraging pixel-wise correlations or channel-wise interactions between dense features of teacher and student models.
-Recently, there has been an increased interest in developing specialized knowledge distillation losses for query-based detectors such as DETR~\cite{detr}, as evidenced by works like~\cite{huang2022teachdetr,chen2022d,chang2023detrdistill}.
-MobileSAM~\cite{mobile_sam}, closely related to our work, implements pixel-wise feature distillation between the SAM encoder and a compact backbone.
-However, it does not address the prompt encoder and mask decoder, leading to a significant performance discrepancy compared to the original SAM.
-FastSAM~\cite{fast_sam}, on the other hand, trains a YOLACT-based~\cite{yolact} instance segmentation model using the SA-1B dataset and employs heuristic rules for post-process object selection, a method that aligns marginally with the SAM principles.
+Recently, there has been an increased interest in developing specialized knowledge distillation losses for query-based detectors such as DETR~\citep{detr}, as evidenced by works like~\citep{huang2022teachdetr,chen2022d,chang2023detrdistill}.
+MobileSAM~\citep{mobile_sam}, closely related to our work, implements pixel-wise feature distillation between the SAM encoder and a compact backbone and works following this direction include EfficientViT-SAM~\citep{efficientvit_sam}, RepViT-SAM~\citep{repvit-sam}, and NanoSAM~\citep{nanosam}.
+However, they do not address the prompt encoder and mask decoder, leading to a significant performance discrepancy compared to the original SAM.
+In particular, RepViT-SAM follows MobileSAM and replaces its image encoder with RepViT, thus yielding the same speed as EdgeSAM.
+However, because it only adopts the encoder-only KD, its performance falls behind our work.
+FastSAM~\citep{fast_sam}, on the other hand, trains a YOLACT-based~\citep{yolact} instance segmentation model using the SA-1B dataset and employs heuristic rules for post-process object selection, a method that aligns marginally with the SAM principles.
+EfficientSAM~\citep{efficient_sam} has achieved a great speed-performance trade-off through masked image pre-training, but it consumes a huge computational cost during training, and as it uses the same image encoder as MobileSAM, it runs no faster than MobileSAM.
+Our work further explores the setting where both training and inference budgets are more limited.

+Recently, SAM 2~\citep{sam2} extends SAM to the video domain, and several works optimize SAM 2 for efficient inference~\citep{efficienttam, edgetam}.
+Our work can also contribute to the SAM pre-training stage for these methods.
+The design philosophy of the proposed prompt-in-the-loop knowledge distillation is also related to refinement-based dense prediction methods such as Cascade-RCNN~\cite{cascade_rcnn} and RefineMask~\cite{refinemask}, but with a focus on distillation instead of architecture.